Skip to main content

 Fee Increases

 Fee Increases identifies any anomalous increase of monthly fees in a single subcategory for one of your connected processors.
 This ensures you never miss an issue impacting one segment of your payment processing volume, even when such changes aren’t obvious in your total cost figures.
 On the 20th of every month, we automatically review your payment processing fees from the previous month, broken down by fee subcategory for each processor.
-If any fee subcategory-processor combination increases beyond established trends from the prior three months, it’ll appear as an alert under Cost Health.
-The alert identifies the impacted fee subcategory-processor combination, along with the percentage fee increase month-over-month.
-Click the alert to navigate to the Fees by Subcategory dashboard, already filtered to the relevant processor and fee subcategory, where you can dig further into your fee data.
+If any fee subcategory-processor combination increases beyond established trends from the prior three months, it’ll appear under Cost Health along with the percentage fee increase month-over-month.
+Click the notification to navigate to the Fees by Subcategory dashboard, already filtered to the relevant processor and fee subcategory, where you can dig further into your fee data.
 Keep in mind the following:

 • Before Pagos can start analyzing your fee data for sudden increases, we must ingest at least three months of your cost data.
-Fee Increase alerts will activate on the 20th of your fourth month with Pagos.
+Fee Increases will activate on the 20th of your fourth month with Pagos.

 • We review your cost data for the previous month on the 20th of the current month (i.e. on March 20th, we review costs from February); this ensures we’ve ingested all cost data from last month before we analyze any cost changes.

-• We won’t review a fee subcategory-processor combination if the total fees for that processor are less than 5,000/monthortotalfeesinthesubcategoryarelessthan5,000/month or total fees in the subcategory are less than 1,000.
+• We won’t review a fee subcategory-processor combination if the total fees for that processor are less than $5,000/month or total fees in the subcategory are less than $1,000.

 This feature doesn’t account for: